Politics of Somalia

 The politics of Somalia takes place in a framework of federal parliamentary republic.
 According to the Constitution of Somalia, the President of Somalia is head of state, and Prime Minister as head of government who is appointed by the President with the parliament's approval.
 The country has a bicameral legislature, which consists of the Senate (upper house) and the National Assembly of Somalia (lower house).
 Together, they make up the Federal Parliament of Somalia.
 In 2012, the Federal Parliament of Somalia was concurrently inaugurated, ushering in the Federal Government of Somalia, the first permanent central government in the country since the start of the civil war.
 With a new constitution and a new parliament representing diverse parties and factions, Somalia's political structure subsequently showed signs of stabilization.

-Federal Parliament of Somalia
+In practice, the area of the 1969-1991 Somali Democratic Republic is divided into the Federal Government of Somalia's influence area, including Jubaland, South West State, Hirshabelle, Mogadishu, and Galmudug; Puntland (formed 1998), which is effectively independent but technically acknowledges the government in Mogadishu; Dhulbahante tribal lands west of Puntland and the areas of Sool, Sanaag, and Togdheer ("SSC"), including what is now declared as Khatumo State/North Eastern State; and Somaliland, effectively independent since the early 1990s.
+The militant group Al-Shabaab controls much of the rural areas in the south of Somalia.

-Legislative branch
+Formal institutions

 The Federal Parliament of Somalia is the national parliament of Somalia.
 Formed in August 2012, it is based in the capital Mogadishu and is bicameral, consisting of an upper house which represents federal states and a lower house.
 The Federal Parliament of Somalia elects the President and has the authority to pass and veto laws, and consists of a 275-seat lower house as well as an upper house capped at 54 representatives.